Racism in Quebec: Sponsorship program

 A situation that has highlighted tensions in Canada's immigration systems and potential allegations of discrimination revolves around the experience of Laurianne Lachapelle.
 This Quebecer has been waiting for over a year for the arrival of her husband, originally from Guatemala, to Canada, through a sponsorship program.
-Due to prolonged waiting times, Laurianne found herself reconsidering her residency in Québec and facing extremely difficult personal decisions, including abortion.
+Due to prolonged waiting times, Laurianne found herself reconsidering her residency in Quebec and facing extremely difficult personal decisions, including abortion.

 Lachapelle married a Guatemalan in January 2022.
 In August of the same year, she submitted an application as part of the program to sponsor a spouse or partner living abroad.
 Originally, the estimated waiting time was 13 months, but a year later, this period doubled, reaching at least 34 months.

 According to data provided by the Journal de Montréal in July, approximately 37,000 sponsorship applications previously approved by Quebec were awaiting processing.
 This contrasts with an annual admission target of about 10,600 people.

 "It's not just a matter of numbers, there are human beings behind and it's heartbreaking.
 There are moments in life that cannot be shared.
 There are mothers who cannot experience the childhood of their children and I find it unacceptable."